krsldz/treeview/README.md

 - Recursive rendering for unlimited nesting
 - Checkbox support with indeterminate state
 - Customizable icons and styling
-- ypeScript support out of the box
+- TypeScript support out of the box
-- Small & dependency-free

 ---